17 Essentials Most People Miss on Their Hawaii Packing List

 However, once we take off, most of our flights are freezing cold.
 And most airlines don’t hand out blankets like they used to.

 So, be sure to have one so you aren’t shivering on the flight.
-Plus, it comes in handy to wear in the evenings or if you are exploring Haleakala on Maui or Hawaii Volcanoes National Park on the Big Island.
+Plus, it’s handy to wear in the evenings or when exploring Haleakala on Maui or Hawaii Volcanoes National Park on the Big Island.

 3. Hair Clips